Pashto

-Pashto (Note: Sometimes spelled "Pushtu" or "Pushto") (/ˈpʌʃtoʊ/,/ˈpæʃtoʊ/ PASH-toh; (Note: The only American pronunciation listed by Oxford Online Dictionaries is /ˈpæʃtoʊ/.) پښتو, /ps/) is an eastern Iranian language in the Indo-European language family, natively spoken in northwestern Pakistan and southern and eastern Afghanistan.
-It has official status in Afghanistan.
-It is known in historical Persian literature as Afghani (افغانی).
+Pashto (Note: Sometimes spelled "Pushtu" or "Pushto") (/ˈpʌʃtoʊ/,/ˈpæʃtoʊ/ PASH-toh; (Note: The only American pronunciation listed by Oxford Online Dictionaries is /ˈpæʃtoʊ/.) پښتو, /ps/) is an Eastern Iranian language, belonging to the Indo-European language family, natively spoken in northwestern Pakistan and southern and eastern Afghanistan.
+It is one of the two official languages of Afghanistan.
+In historical Persian literature, it was also referred to as Afghani (افغانی).

-Spoken as a native language mostly by ethnic Pashtuns, it is one of the two official languages of Afghanistan alongside Dari, and it is spoken as the second-largest provincial language in Pakistan, spoken mainly in Khyber Pakhtunkhwa and the northern districts of Balochistan.
+Spoken as a native language mainly by ethnic Pashtuns, it is one of the two official languages of Afghanistan alongside Dari, and the second-largest language in Pakistan, spoken mainly in Khyber Pakhtunkhwa and the northern districts of Balochistan.
 Likewise, it is the primary language of the Pashtun diaspora around the world.
-The total number of Pashto-speakers is at least 40 million, although some estimates place it as high as 60 million.
+The total number of Pashto speakers is estimated at around 35 million to 55 million.
 Pashto is "one of the primary markers of ethnic identity" amongst Pashtuns.

 Geographic distribution

 A national language of Afghanistan, Pashto is primarily spoken in the east, south, and southwest, but also in some northern and western parts of the country.
-The exact number of speakers is unavailable, but different estimates show that Pashto is the mother tongue of 45–60% of the total population of Afghanistan.
+The exact number of speakers is unavailable, but different estimates show that Pashto is the mother tongue of 35–45% of the total population of Afghanistan.

 In Pakistan, Pashto is spoken by 18.1% of its population, mainly in the northwestern province of Khyber Pakhtunkhwa and northern districts of Balochistan province.
-It is also spoken in parts of Mianwali and Attock districts of the Punjab province, areas of Gilgit-Baltistan and in Islamabad.
-Pashto speakers are found in other major cities of Pakistan, most notably Karachi, Sindh, which may have the largest Pashtun population of any city in the world.
+Pashto speakers are also found in the Punjab province, Islamabad and in the other major cities of Pakistan, most notably Karachi, Sindh, which may have the largest Pashtun population in the world.

 Other communities of Pashto speakers are found in India, Tajikistan, and northeastern Iran (primarily in South Khorasan Province to the east of Qaen, near the Afghan border).
 In India most ethnic Pashtun (Pathan) peoples speak the geographically native Hindi-Urdu language rather than Pashto, but there are small numbers of Pashto speakers, such as the Sheen Khalai in Rajasthan, and the Pathan community in the city of Kolkata, often nicknamed the Kabuliwala ("people of Kabul").
 Pashtun diaspora communities in other countries around the world speak Pashto, especially the sizable communities in the United Arab Emirates and Saudi Arabia.